 For example, pallet flipping is a new and different way to earn money.
 You purchase pallets of returned and overstocked goods from large retailers like Target, Home Depot, Walmart, and others.
 Then, you sell those items on sites like Facebook Marketplace, eBay, OfferUp, or Amazon.
 Learn more about starting a pallet flipping business here.

 If there’s something different or off the wall you enjoy doing, google it and chances are there’s a way to get paid for it.

 Once you’ve picked a side hustle, network like crazy.

-I know, I dread the idea of networking too.
+I know, I dread the idea of networking online too.
 But every freelance job I’ve ever gotten has been through someone I’ve already worked with, or was friends with.
 No kidding.

 You don’t have to go out and schmooze it up at painful networking events, but find ways to get your side hustle gig out there.
 Get business cards printed at VistaPrint and put them up on the community boards at the library and Panera.

 Pass them out to friends and family and ask them to keep you in mind.
 They’ll remember and pass it along to someone else.
 You never know when or how you could get recommended for a job!